Australia–North Korea relations

-The two countries nominally have different relations, though as of 2013 neither Australia or North Korea has an official diplomatic presence in the other country.
+There have been several brief periods of direct diplomatic engagement, most notably during the 1970s and the 1990s and early 2000s.
+As of 2023, neither Australia nor North Korea have an official diplomatic presence in either country.
 Instead, diplomatic relations between the two are handled by non-resident embassies.
-The Australian embassy in Seoul manages relations with North Korea, while the DPRK embassy in Jakarta, Indonesia, is responsible for relations with Australia.
+Since 2008, the Australian embassy in Seoul has managed relations with North Korea, while the DPRK embassy in Jakarta, Indonesia, has been responsible for relations with Australia.
 Additionally, the Swedish embassy in Pyongyang provides limited assistance to Australians.